 To check the output signal of the amplifier, two monitor outputs are available.
 They provide a 100-times attenuated voltage of the corresponding output terminal.
 The internal impedance of the monitor outputs is about 10 k Ω .
 You can connect it to an oscilloscope with an input impedance of at least 1 M Ω .
 You should use short cables only, since the cable capacitance influences the frequency response of the attenuator.
-With a typical 50 Ω cable of a length of 2 m, the capacitance is about 200 pF.
-Thus, the circuitry behaves like a low pass filter with a corner frequency of 1/(2 π ·10 k Ω ·200 pF) ~ 80 kHz.
+With a typical 50 Ω cable of 2 m length, the capacitance is about 200 pF.
+Thus, the circuitry behaves like a low pass filter with a cut-off frequency of 1/(2 π ·10 k Ω ·200 pF) ~ 80 kHz.